 We offer a range of part-time undergraduate, postgraduate, professional and short courses across many subject areas.
-So whether you want to enhance your career prospects, update your professional skills or simply study for your own enjoyment, we can help you realise your potential.
+Our part-time courses make it possible for you to enhance your career prospects and pursue your passion in a way that suits your lifestyle.

-- same course and qualification as full-time study
+- You receive the same course and qualification as full-time study

 - You can balance work or other commitments around your studies

 - You get the same student support, facilities and social activities as full-time students

 I'm Leese and I'm studying speech and language therapy here at BCU and I'm about halfway through my course I'm in my third year and it's six all together for me.
 Part-time study really fits in around my other commitments, I'm a parent of three children and I commute in from Staffordshire so I have quite a long commute and it really helps work around so I'm still there at home three days a week for my kids for the school runs and all the other activities and things.
 The reason I chose a part-time degree was that a full-time degree was really going to stretch me personally from my brain levels returning back as a mature student and also and for my family.
 They're used to me, I've always worked around the children they're used to me being there and I wanted them to still feel like mum was there so the advantage for me being part-time was that I could have that.
 So at the moment it's Tuesday and Thursdays are mum's University days and the kids know that mum's out early in the morning back late they also know that if they come home and I'm on the computer with my headphones on the chances are I'm in an online meeting or I'm trying to get some work done and so they've learned that you know I will often get like little taps on the shoulder and a hug or something but it's still that they can see that I'm working and they've got used to that.